plaid/plaid-postman/README.md

 8. Click on the "Body" tab.
 Complete any other required fields (for Balance, there are none) and click Send.
 9. You will receive a response containing your requested data!

-## Making calls in with real data in Production or Development
+## Making Postman calls with real data in Production or Development

-For reasons of security and transparency, getting an access token for use with real data cannot be done entirely via backend API calls -- you are required to use the Plaid Link UI component.
-So, in order to use the Postman collection to make calls with real data in either Production or Development, you will need to use Plaid Link.
+For reasons of security and transparency, getting an access token for use with real data cannot be done entirely via Postman API calls -- you are required to use the Plaid Link UI component.
 You can easily do this via the following steps:

 1. Re-visit the "Configuration" steps at the top of the page, but instead change the `client_id` and `secret_key` environment variables to your client ID and secret for Production (or Development) instead of for Sandbox, then set the `env_url` environment variable to `production.plaid.com` (for Production) or `development.plaid.com` (for Development).
 2. Navigate to Plaid API Endpoints -> Link Tokens -> Create Link Token and click on the "Body" tab.